 During this residency Tarryn continued to explore and develop her creative and cultural practice.
 Experimenting with different materials and mediums, she researched and reflected on the methodology of her practice as a Gunditjmara woman in the here and now.
 More broadly, the work engaged with Tarryn’s interest in conversation, intergenerational knowledge transference, and community building.

 “How do I wanga (hear/listen) and ngakee (see) my culture?
 How do I manarr (catch), keerna (gather) and mana (hold) this knowledge?
 How do I walata (carry) this understanding every day?
 How do I meeneerr (give) it respectfully and sustainably?
 This is a concern of woolay wolay keetawanta – futurity.”

 – Tarryn Love

-This residency is part of a residency exchange effort in collaboration with Footscray Community Arts and supported by grunt gallery, providing residency and community engagement opportunities for two Indigenous artists and culture-bearers from Lower Mainland BC and from Melbourne, Australia.
+This residency was part of a residency exchange effort in collaboration with Footscray Community Arts and supported by grunt gallery, providing residency and community engagement opportunities for two Indigenous artists and culture-bearers from Lower Mainland BC and from Melbourne, Australia.
 This program is partly funded by The Australia Council for the Arts.
 The two artists, Atheana Picha (Vancouver, CA) and Tarryn Love (Melbourne, AU), will trade places in a pair of 6-week overseas residency exchanges.